This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 We take our blueberry muffins very seriously, which is why we know you’ll LOVE this recipe!
 Our blueberry spelt muffins are:

-• made with spelt flour for a hearty, nutritious muffin
+• made with spelt flour for a hearty, delicious muffin

 • bursting with sweet blueberries